Though the generation and output of Sitelinks are automated, few things contribute and help Google provide favorable

 Go to your search console and select the property.
 Then in the crawl menu, select sitemaps.
 On the above right corner, click on the Add/ Test Sitemap.

-Enter the slug “sitemap.xml” and that’s it.
+Enter the slug “sitemap.xml,” and that’s it.
 Google will now index the URLs submitted in the sitemap.
-If you don’t submit a sitemap, Google will have a difficult time in indexing your pages, images, and posts
+If you don’t submit a sitemap, Google will have a difficult time indexing your pages, images, and posts